The Born Loser by Art and Chip Sansom for October 22, 2023

 16. Missing large

-timinwsac Premium Member 11 months ago
+timinwsac Premium Member about 1 year ago

 How bout Cannery Row followed by Sweet Thursday?